jedld/pretentious/README.md

 end
 ```

 Inside a Pretentious.spec_for(...) block.
-Just write boring code that calls the methods of your class like
+Just write boring code that instantiates an object as well as calls the methods
-how you'd normally use them.
+like how you'd normally use them.
 Finally Specify the classes that you want to test:

 ```ruby
 class Fibonacci